All footage of Bondi Beach shooting

 These things emerge consistently during positional asphyxiation, but they are often disregarded or not recognised by police and other workers.

-However, the signs are easy to identify once you’ve observed the pattern across multiple incidents in real time and heard it for yourself.
+In any case, the signs are easy to identify once you’ve observed the pattern across multiple incidents in real time and heard it for yourself.

 For training and education purposes, this video depicts several instances where men have died in custody after being restrained.
 Viewers will hopefully notice a pattern emerging in each instance.